wjenh/pidp1-mods/Docs/UsingAM1.md

 start 100
 start begin
 start 20100 // start at location 100 in bank 2
+start begin:3 // start at the location of *begin* in bank 3
 ```

 Any defined location can be used.